Two efficient gradient methods with approximately optimal stepsizes based on regularization models for unconstrained optimization: Numerical Experiments

-GM\_AOS (cone) and the BB method adopt the same line search as GM\_AOS (CR).
-The test method is terminated if ${\left\| {{g_k}} \right\|_\infty } \le {10^{ - 6}},$ the iterations exceeds 50,000, or the number of the function evaluations exceeds 80,000.
+GM\_AOS (1.2)\cite{Liu2018Several} and the BB method used the same line search as that in GM$ \_ $AOS (Reg).
+CGOPT(1.0), CG$\_$DESCENT (5.0) and BBQ used all default settings of parameters but the stopping conditions.
+Each test method is terminated if ${\left\| {{g_k}} \right\|_\infty } \le {10^{ - 6}} $ or the iterations exceeds 140,000.

-The performance profiles introduced by Dolan and Mor\'e\cite{25} are used to display the performance of these methods.
+The performance profiles introduced by Dolan and Mor\'e\cite{25} were used to display the performance of these methods.
 In the following figures, ``$ N_{iter} $'', ``$ N_f $'', ``$ N_g $'' and ``$ T_{cpu} $'' represent the number of iterations, the number of function evaluations, the number of gradient evaluations and CPU time (s), respectively.

+We first compare GM$ \_ $AOS (Reg p=3) with GM$ \_ $AOS (Reg p=4) on the test set CUTEr145, and use the better one to compare with other test methods.
+As shown in Figs. \ref{fig1}-\ref{fig4}, we see that GM$ \_ $AOS (Reg p=3) performs better than GM$ \_ $AOS (Reg p=4) in term of $ N_{iter} $, $ N_f $, $ N_g $ and $ T_{cpu} $.
+So we select GM$ \_ $AOS (Reg p=3) to compare with other test methods in the following numerical experiments.

-We divide the numerical experiments into three groups.
+The following numerical experiments are divided into four groups.

-It is known that the regularization parameter $\sigma_k$ is crucial to the performance of ARC.
-To see the influences of the choice of $\sigma_0$ on the numerical performance of GM\_AOS (CR) and seek a good $\sigma_0$, we compare GM\_AOS (CR) with different choices of $\sigma_0$ in the first group of numerical experiments.
-In the numerical experiment, GM\_AOS (CR) with $\sigma_0=50$ successfully solves 79 problems, while GM\_AOS (CR) with $\sigma_0=25$, $\sigma_0=75$ and $\sigma_0=100$ successfully solve 78 problems.
-As show in Figs. 1, 2 and 3, we observe that the parameter $ \sigma_0 $ is not very sensitive to the performance of proposed method and GM\_AOS (CR) with $\sigma_0=50$ is best.
-Therefore, $\sigma_0 =50 $ is used GM\_AOS (CR) in the latter experiments.
+In the first group of the numerical experiments, we compare the performance of GM$ \_ $AOS (Reg p=3) with that of GM$ \_ $AOS (1.2) \cite{Liu2018Several} and the BB method on the test set CUTEr145.
+Figs. \ref{fig5}-\ref{fig8} present the performance profiles on the test set CUTEr145.
+As shown in Figs. \ref{fig5}-\ref{fig8}, we can observe that GM$ \_ $AOS (Reg p=3) performs better than GM$ \_ $AOS (1.2) and is superior much to the BB method, and GM$ \_ $AOS (1.2) outperforms the BB method.
+The first group of the numerical experiments indicates that the approximately optimal stepsize is extremely efficient.

-In the second group of numerical experiments, we compare the performance of GM\_AOS (CR) with that of GM\_AOS (cone) and the BB method.
-In the numerical experiments, GM\_AOS (CR) and GM\_AOS (cone) both successfully solve 79 problems, while the BB method successfully solves only 74 problems.
-As shown in Figs. 4, 5, 6, 7, we see that GM\_AOS (CR) yields a tremendous improvement over the BB method in term of the number of iterations, the number of function evaluations, the number of gradient evaluations and the CPU time (s) for the given test collection 80pro$ \_ $Andr, and GM\_AOS (CR) also outperforms GM\_AOS (cone).
+In the third group of the numerical experiments, we compare the numerical performance of GM$ \_ $AOS (Reg p=3) and the BBQ method on the test set CUTEr145.
+In the numerical experiment, we do not compare the performance about the running time due to the fact that the BBQ method was implemented by Matlab code and GM$ \_ $AOS (Reg p=3) was implented by C code.
+As shown in Fig. \ref{fig25}, \ref{fig26} and \ref{fig27}, we can observed that GM$ \_ $AOS (Reg p=3) is superior to the BBQ method for the test set CUTEr145 in term of the number of iteration, the number of funciton evaluation and the number of gradient evaluation, while the BBQ method has been regarded as the import advance for gradient method.